A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Prepare the test tubes: Fill 5 test tubes with 5 mL of hydrogen peroxide each.
+2. Prepare the test tubes: Fill several test tubes (at least 5 for each temperature) with 5 mL of hydrogen peroxide each.

-3. Add catalase solution: Add 1 mL of catalase solution to one test tube.
+3. Add catalase solution: Add 1 mL of catalase solution to each test tube.

-5. Record the temperature: Record the temperature of the water bath at the beginning and end of the incubation period.
+5. Record the temperature: Record the temperature of each water bath at the beginning and end of the incubation period.
+Ensure the temperature remains consistent during the incubation.

 Observations: